 Purpose of this policy

-This document should be read by: Students, faculty, staff, and other campus community leaders of professional clubs or organizations who have or wish to request an Agency Project; student organization advisors; and accounting & budget services staff.
+This document should be read by: Students, faculty, staff, and other campus community leaders of professional clubs or organizations who have or wish to request an Agency Project; student organization advisors; and Office of Finance staff.

 Agency transaction is a type of exchange transaction in which the reporting organizations acts as an agent, trustee, or intermediary for another party that may be a donor or donee.
 Agency Projects are established by the university to track financial assets as a custodian or fiscal agent for organizations.
 The financial assets (generally in the form of cash) are deposited with the university’s banking institution for safekeeping, to be used or withdrawn by the depositor at will.
 Agency Project deposits are reflected in the university’s financial records as pooled cash with a corresponding liability to the depositing organization.

 Agency Projects may be established for the convenience of university campus community members when the following conditions exist: